-Mortal Kombat ending explained – does Earthrealm emerge victorious? will there be another tournament?
+Mortal Kombat ending explained – does Earthrealm emerge victorious?

 This article contains major spoilers for the Mortal Kombat ending.